© rocketclips / Adobe Stock

 Of course, there’s also an investment in time for HR and hiring managers, but there are ways to make this investment more efficient.
 Forman’s team, for instance, will work closely with employers to offer marketing and recruitment support, as well as training on how to administer the program and enable success.

-3. The returns outweigh the risks — especially if employers take the time to carefully design a program.
+This is specially true if employers take the time to carefully design a program.
 Employers should be cognizant about what, specifically, they’re offering.

 PepsiCo, for instance, has provided a “Ready to Return” program that’s open to professionals who have taken a career break for more than two years.
 To help ease the transition back to the workplace, Pepsi offers participants mentoring and coaching support, training to refresh skills, and opportunities to network and learn about working at PepsiCo, specifically in Research & Development, Marketing, or Supply Chain project, depending on their expertise, skills, and career aspirations.